virgilm/votol_bt_interface/README.md

 Under Tools->Boards Manager, add the following board

 ### ESP32 by Espressif Systems version 2.0.17

+from https://github.com/espressif/arduino-esp32

-Version 3.x has a different way to deal with watchdogs at a minimum - needs investigation! from https://github.com/espressif/arduino-esp32
+Version 3.x has
+ - a different way to deal with watchdogs - easy fix
+ - CAN library is not working anymore, made an attempt to use TWAI CAN library - fail

 ## Load sketch (metahack.ino)